APHL-Infectious-Disease/Number_One/README.md

 - shiny.sh launches app.R, which combines and saves kraken files as a single summary file and generates an associated dashboard from the kraken summary file and SRA metadata file
 - This should automatically open the associated dashboard html.
 If not, got to Ports, select 8080 and click "open in browser" (the globe icon)

-In a new codespace, it may be necissary to first run the following commands in the terminal:
+In a new codespace, it may be necessary to first run the following commands in the terminal:
 ```bash
 conda install -c conda-forge r-base
 conda install -c conda-forge r-tidyverse r-shiny r-leaflet r-thematic r-DT